tanujadhope/Internship_Project1/README.md

 ## Credit-Card-Default-Prediction
-## This is an End to End Machine Learning  project, used to predict credit card defaulter.
+## This is an End to End Machine Learning  project, used to predict credit card defaulter.The project is deployed on AWS

 ## Overview
 ```